bot0024/Bot-CyberSecurity-Portfolio/README.md

 | [1](https://github.com/bot0024/Bot-CyberSecurity-Portfolio/tree/main/Linux%20%26%20SQL) - Linux & SQL | `Command-line Interface`, `SQL`, `Linux`, `Bash` |

-### Tools
+### Tools Used
-Several tools that I used:
+Throughout these projects, I effectively utilized the following tools:
-* Google Workspace (Drive, Docs, Sheets, Slides)
+* Google Workspace: Drive, Docs, Sheets, Slides
-* Linux OS
+* Linux OS: Command-line scripting and operations
-* SQL
+* SQL: Database querying and management

-**Stay tuned for updates!**
+## Future Updates

-This portfolio will continuously grow as I complete more certificates and projects.
-I encourage you to visit again to see my progress and learn more about my skills and experience.
+This portfolio is a living document, evolving as I continue earning certifications and completing additional projects.
+Regular updates will reflect my progress, enabling others to learn about my expanding expertise and evolving skills.
-Thank you for your time.
-For more information, please connect with me on [Linkedin](www.linkedin.com/in/dip-nalawade).
+Thank you for taking the time to explore my work!
+If you’re interested in connecting or learning more, please visit my LinkedIn profile.[Linkedin](www.linkedin.com/in/dip-nalawade).